buckmaxwell/background-by-reddit/README.md

  3. press 'esc'
  4. type 'ZZ'

-### 4. Configure settings for background
+### 4. Configure settings for background (this process will vary slightly for diffent Operating Systems)

  1. Right click on desktop background
  2. Select "change desktop background"
- 3. Under folders select Pictures
+ 3. Under folders select BackgroundByReddit -- if this is not there by default add the folder by clicking the + sign
- 4. Select the first and click "Change Picture"
+ 4. Select the first picture and click "Change Picture"
  5. Set drop down menu to "5 seconds"
- 6. Add a photo or rename a picture in the ~/Picture folder to 'default.jpg'

-## Installation (Linux)

-### Clone the repository and install the crontab

-**Important.
-All photos the pictures_path folder will be deleted.
-Please move photos you care about to another location before using.**

-For the most part the Mac steps should work.
-But do the following.
-In redditbackground.py change pictures_path = '/Users/\<u>/Pictures' to your local picture folder path.

-### 1.
-Same as Mac.

-### 2.
-Make sure you get the correct path to the folder.
-See the comments in config.py.
-### 3.
-Same as Mac.

-### 4.

-You gotta figure this out on your own.
-If someone does it, please let me know your steps!